This is the biggest difference between the age of The American Dream and today… then some work was enough… today just work is not enough.

-The conversation, off the start, starting with the first question, went in a direction I would have not thought it would go… and it took us, reliably, firmly, unquestionably, to what give me and have always given me juice: Bringing the Divine to Everything.
+The conversation, off the start, starting with the first question, went in a direction I wouldn’t have thought it would go… and it took us, reliably, firmly, unquestionably, to what gives me and have always given me juice: Bringing the Divine to Everything.

 Now that I know I can see it in all my history.
 And now that I can see it, I can and do organize my life to integrate it around it.

 For example: my exercise class.
 You see, exercise can be mundane, repetitive, blah.
 But I bring the Divine to it, and it is a celebration, it is a party.
 Even when it hurts like hell… You can bring the divine to hurting… lol.